 Shopping ethically has never been more popular than it is now.
 At least, that’s what studies seem to suggest.

+In 2013, only 2% of consumers were interested in a sustainable lifestyle.
+Today, the response is nearly unanimous: the brand's values demonstrate influence on whether shoppers will support them.
+As is so often the case, the younger generation is the most wrapped up in this trend.
+According to a study conducted by the State of Fashion, 66% of Millennials claim they’re ready to spend more at a business concerned about sustainable development.
+Sustainable or responsible consumerism means favoring products and services that have been created specifically to benefit society positively.
+Yet, these bold statements from consumers appear to be just empty words.
+Their good intentions aren’t translating into today’s real spending habits.
 To illustrate this phenomenon, let’s observe Oeko-Tex, an association that assembles independent professionals in textile research, and their example of a batch of clothing that is fair-trade certified.
 For 60% of declared interest, only a third of consumers move beyond intention into the act of purchase.
-According to a survey conducted by eMarketer, products’ functionality, quality, and aesthetic dominate the brand’s values during the act of purchase, regardless of the generation.
+According to a survey conducted by eMarketer, products’ functionality, quality, and aesthetics dominate the brand’s values during the act of purchase, regardless of the generation.

 Once again, the significance that consumers attribute to a brand’s values remains strictly a declaration.
 In truth, many clients panic in a supermarket aisle, guiltily placing an organic carton of eggs back on the shelf as they opt for one that is 50% cheaper.

 Move over greenwashing; we need to discuss consumers’ environmental schizophrenia.
-Green products remain a niche market and the individual advantages of a product take precedence over its advantages for the collective.
+Green products remain a niche market, and the individual advantages of a product take precedence over its advantages for the collective.

-Considering the rate at which ethical consumerism is gaining in public interest, the commercial opportunities are tremendous.
+Considering the rate at which ethical consumerism is gaining in the public interest, the commercial opportunities are tremendous.
 However, we’re a long way from convincing every consumer to put their money where their mouth is.